tunedin-ctrl/overthewire-wargames/natas/natas15/natas15.md

 This level is much more complicated than the last challenge where you just need to input a simple sql query injection.
-When confronted with the challenge, an initial attempt with a query such as:
+When confronted with a challenge, an initial attempt with a query such as:
 ```
 "yes" union select * from password; #test"
 ```
 didn't yield any results and instead flagged an error.

-From the source code, we can see that the application is checking for the existence of a user based on the inputted username.
+Based on the source code, we can see that the application is checking for the existence of a user based on the inputted username.
 When a username is provided via the $_REQUEST array, there is a SQL query to check if the given username exists in the database.
 If a record is found, it simply returns that the user exists.
 We also can see that there is no easy way to immediately guess the password so, we need to change our strategy.

 #### The Blind SQL Injection Approach